-The Summer of 2021 is here and compared to a year ago, everything is looking up.
-We are cautiously, but optimistically, letting go of “unprecedented,” and “unexpected” and gearing up for “back to normal” and “summer fun” But for rising high school seniors, one thing has not changed at all: School’s out which means that it is time to get cracking on your college applications.
+The Summer of 2023 is almost here and hopefully that means a lot of fun, sun, and a well deserved break.
+But for rising high school seniors, once school’s out, it is time to get cracking on your college applications.
 That means writing compelling and powerful essays that will wow college admissions officers and reflect who you are!

 So, exactly what are college admissions essays and why do colleges ask for them?
 There are several reasons that colleges want to see your writing, but most importantly, it gives them the chance to learn more about you and see who you are beyond your grades and test scores.